itiel/coal/README.md

-# :diamond: Coal
+# 💎 Coal
 Another mineral themed experimental language.
-We hope this to be the good one :sparkles:.
----
+We hope this one is the good one ✨.

-# :construction: Under contruction
+## 🚧 Under construction
-Please, bear with us.
-This will soon be filled with useful info.
+Please, bear **(🐻)** with us.
+This will soon be filled with *useful* info.